 Conference/banqueting (30/120).
 Golf, archery, clay pigeon shooting, fishing, tennis, walking, gardens.
 Pool table.
 Children welcome (under 4 free in parents' room; cots available; bay sitting arranged).

 Rooms 19 (5 suites, 3 junior suites, 2 family, 4 ground floor, all no smoking).
 Lift.
 24 hr room service.
 Turndown service.
 B&B from about €90pps.
-Open all year.
+Open all year. *Self catering lodges, sleeping up to 6, are also offered in the grounds.

 It is always a very special event to go across on the little car ferry to this island hotel, where the peaceful grounds and the Victorian Gothic pile which is the Castle work as an aperitif for promising food.